jyeager123/Bellabeat/README.md

 As we can see a woman's workout routine and total steps taken in a day had close to no impact on their time lying awake in bed, as the correlation of all three is close to zero.

-Next I wanted to find out how a woman's workout routine and steps taken per day impacted her total calorie intake in a day.
+Next, I wanted to find out how a woman's workout routine and steps taken per day impacted her total calorie intake in a day.

 ```
 ---Finds the calorie intake and workout distance---